vbaconnet-ledger/developer-portal/_docs/nano-app/memory-alignment.md

 Unaligned pointers can thus occur in cases where a pointer:

- -   declared as positioning on some data type (or structure)
+ -   is declared as positioning on some data type (or structure),
  -   is used to point on a memory area actually containing another type of data,
- -   and is dereferenced.
+ -   is dereferenced.

-In order to produce robust to alignment constraints C source code, avoid using pointers in such a way.
+In order to produce robust to alignment constraints C source code, avoid using pointers in this way.

 ## External links